F-21: Top 60 points leaders and ties from Official World Golf Ranking, as of May 19

-The Canadian, who is making his fifth U.S. Open start, made history in 2009, carding a second-round 65 on the Black Course at Bethpage State Park, the lowest round by an amateur in U.S. Open history.
+Taylor, who is making his seventh U.S. Open start, made history by becoming the first Canadian in 69 years to win the 2023 RBC Canadian Open.
+He converted a 72-foot eagle putt on the fourth playoff hole to defeat Tommy Fleetwood.
+His most recent title came in the 2025 Sony Open in Hawaii, where he eagled the 72nd hole and then defeated Nico Echavarria in a playoff.
+He also won the 2024 WM Phoenix Open.
+Taylor made U.S. Open history in 2009 when he carded a second-round 65 on the Black Course at Bethpage State Park, the lowest round by an amateur in U.S. Open history.
 Taylor enjoyed a decorated amateur career, winning the 2007 Canadian Amateur, the 2009 McCormack Medal for being the leading amateur in the World Amateur Golf Ranking, and the 2010 Ben Hogan Award.
-The former University of Washington star was the runner-up in the 2009 U.S. Amateur Public Links to left-hander Brad Benjamin at the Jimmie Austin OU Golf Club in Norman, Okla..
-As a professional, Taylor has won twice on the PGA Tour: the 2014 Sanderson Farms Championship and the 2020 AT&T National Pro-Am at Pebble Beach.
+The former University of Washington star was the runner-up in the 2009 U.S. Amateur Public Links to left-hander Brad Benjamin at the Jimmie Austin OU Golf Club in Norman, Okla.
+He has represented Canada in the 2008 World Amateur Team Championship.

 YEAR